oscartcy/pokemon-go-fix-location-noti/README.md

 Field | Description
 --- | ---
-username | Your Pokemon Go login username (only support google login at this moment) password | Your Pokeon Go login password latitude | Latitude of the location that you want to keep track longitude | Longitude of the location that you want to keep track do_not_notify | Array of Pokemon names in English which skip notifying user
+username | Your Pokemon Go login username password | Your Pokeon Go login password provider | google / ptc (Pokemon trainer club) latitude | Latitude of the location that you want to keep track longitude | Longitude of the location that you want to keep track do_not_notify | Array of Pokemon names in English which skip notifying user